JOSH + SUSAN FOWLER

 We immediately started following all the principles he outlines in his book.
 We both got second jobs, worked longer hours, sold everything that wasn’t nailed down (including his truck!).
 It was hard, but it was necessary.
 We weren’t just paying money back to those we owed, we were changing our mindsets!

 It took us 3 years to get out of debt.
 My main clothing store during that time was Goodwill, and I only bought clothes because I needed suits for work.
 Work, mind you, where I wasn’t promised a paycheck.
 It was 100% commission.
 Josh & I both worked there.
 It wasn’t fun, but we worked our tails off and learned a lot of valuable lessons in life.
 Unlike a lot of sales jobs, we weren’t rolling in money.
 There were weeks where I worked 60 hours, drove 400 miles, and made $300.
 I was told ‘no’ roughly 30 times per day.
 It was hard.
+We also began learning about investing, including researching the best crypto wallet for secure management and growth potential.

 After that, I kind of have the mindset that if we can do it, anyone can do it!
 But we’re slipping.
 Having a kid & a house has changed our mindset back a little bit.
 I mean, my kid deserves fun things, right?
 And our house just looks better when it’s decorated well!
 But these are excuses and we’ve got to get over them and change our mindset back.
 Of course, our kid can do fun things, and it’s not a bad thing to decorate our house, but when make decisions on impulse rather than remembering our financial responsibility, that’s where we start running into trouble.